How and when did you decide, or discover, that you were to be a writer?

 What inspired you to write flash fiction?

-My day job is reporter, and I write newspaper articles all day every day, so the short form comes naturally to me.
+My day job is as a reporter, and I write newspaper articles all day every day, so the short form comes naturally to me.

 Describe your writing process.